 The Contractor will submit its proposed sources of materials and metal fabricators.
 The Resident Engineer will verify that the proposed sources of materials and metal fabricators are on the Approved Products List (APL).
 If a proposed source or fabricator is not on the APL, contact the Materials Division immediately.
-Verify the APL for the following:
+Verify the APL, as applicable, for the following:

-- Structural Concrete source for each individual component, in accordance with Section 509 of this Manual
+- Structural Concrete source for each individual component, in accordance with Section 509 of this Manual (APL) (Approved Aggregate Sources) - Reinforcing Steel (APL Reinforcing Steel) - Curing Materials (APL HC Concrete Curing Agents) - Metal Beam Railing (APL Structural Steel)

-- Joint Fillers and Sealers

-- Reinforcing Steel

-- Curing Materials

-- Metal Beam Railing Structural Steel Category

-- Aluminum Alloy Tubes for Railings Structural Steel Category

-- Cast Aluminum Alloy Bridge Railing Posts Structural Steel Category

-- Pipe Railing Structural Steel Category
+- Aluminum Alloy Tubes for Railings (APL Structural Steel) - Cast Aluminum Alloy Bridge Railing Posts (APL Structural Steel) - Pipe Railing (APL Structural Steel)

-- Expansion Joint Structural Steel Category